-We offer two unique bidding models for Native and Push: CPM (cost per thousand) and CPC (cost per click).
+We offer two unique bidding models for Native: CPM (cost per thousand) and CPC (cost per click).
 Each bidding model has benefits depending on the type of offer you're running and your advertising strategy.

 When to use the CPM bidding model

 - If your offer appeals to a large audience | If your offer appeals to a large audience, the CPM bidding model may be less expensive for you and can help you to increase your ROI.